The comedian’s dizzying and chilling debut play transfers to the Bush Theatre after an award-winning run at the Fringe – ★★★★

 Baby Reindeer is now playing at the Bush Theatre until 9 November.

-Disclaimer: I was invited to watch Baby Reindeer for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Baby Reindeer for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.